Mastermind (Rick Ross album)

 Mastermind is the sixth studio album by American rapper Rick Ross.
-It was released on March 3, 2014, by Maybach Music Group and Slip-n-Slide Records, and distributed by Def Jam Recordings.
+It was released on March 3, 2014, by Maybach Music Group, Slip-n-Slide Records and Def Jam Recordings.
 The album features guest appearances from Jay-Z, Jeezy, The Weeknd, Kanye West, Big Sean, Meek Mill, Lil Wayne, French Montana, Diddy, Sizzla, Mavado, Z-Ro and Scarface.
 The album was supported with the official singles "The Devil Is a Lie", "War Ready" and "Thug Cry", in addition to the promotional singles "Box Chevy", "No Games" and "Nobody".

 Mastermind received generally positive reviews from critics.
 The album debuted at number one on the US Billboard 200, with first-week sales of 179,000 copies in the United States.
 The album was nominated for Album of the Year at the 2014 BET Hip Hop Awards.
 Mastermind is also the first of two albums Ross released in 2014, followed eight months later by Hood Billionaire.